Emergency ProceduresBe Prepared. Know your surroundings. Know the Procedures.

 - bomb threat

-The UNL Libraries uphold the principles set forth in the American Library Association Statement on Professional Ethics that states that circulation records will remain confidential.
+The University Libraries uphold the principles set forth in the American Library Association Statement on Professional Ethics that states that circulation records will remain confidential.
 Contact Love Library or C.Y.
 Thompson ASKus locations for further information on this policy.

 The University Libraries and University Counsel will comply with agents conducting an investigation resulting from invocation of the USA Patriot's Act.